-According to County GIS data, there are mapped moderate and steep slopes on the proposed plat which have been analyzed by the Preliminary Geotechnical Engineering Investigation from NL Olson, Inc., dated March of 2020.
+There are mapped moderate and steep slopes on the proposed plat which have been analyzed by the Preliminary Geotechnical Engineering Investigation from NL Olson, Inc., dated March of 2020.
 In addition, a Revised Geotechnical Engineering analysis referenced as a Grade Separation Letter, dated November of 2020, provides further analysis and recommendations for basement developments in conjunction with Mechanically Stabilized Walls (MSE walls) for lots 210 through 227.
-The Geotechnical Report (March 2020) also provides design and drainage recommendations for stormwater ponds and facilities, and grading recommendations for the entirety of the plat.
-The plat and associated development components will be required to follow all recommendations of the Geotechnical Report.
-Individual lots in association with the report-identified sloped properties will be required to follow the recommendations of the March 2020 Geotechnical Report and the associated Grade Separation Letter and recommendations.
-Should development of plat phases near identified sloped parcels exceed five years from the date of the Geotechnical Reports, a revised geotechnical report may be required.
-Individual parcels subject to the geotechnical investigations are required to submit a copy of the geotechnical report and an associated revised or amended report.
+The Geotechnical report (March 2020) also provides design and drainage recommendations for stormwater ponds and facilities, and grading recommendations for the entirety of the plat.
+The plat and associated development components will be required to follow all recommendations of the geotechnical report.
+Individual lots in association with the report-identified sloped properties will be required to follow the recommendations of the March 2020 Geotechnical report and the associated Grade Separation Letter and recommendations.
+Should development of plat phases near identified sloped parcels exceed five years from the date of the Geotechnical reports, a revised geotechnical report may be required.
+Individual parcels subject to the geotechnical investigations are required to submit a copy of the geotechnical report and an associate revised or addendum report.